 Could you highlight recent case studies Arcadis worked on?

 In Arizona, we stepped in at an advanced 90% design stage for a reclamation.
 Our involvement encompassed finalizing the design and conducting a thorough peer review that led to enhancements, and overseeing the subsequent construction phase, which concluded in the summer of 2023.
-What is interesting about this project was the biodiversity aspect, where we collaborated closely with the client to integrate trails into the reclaimed zone, introduce pollinator gardens to foster biodiversity, and develop enriched planting zones containing culturally significant flora for the local First Nations.
+What is interesting about this project was the biodiversity aspect, where we collaborated closely with the client to integrate trails into the reclaimed zone, introduced pollinator gardens to foster biodiversity, and developed enriched planting zones containing culturally significant flora for the local First Nations.

 What factors will drive Arcadis’ growth in the upcoming months?